team-pp-studio/VoiceTuber/README.md

 - [ ] stream directly from VoiceTuber

 Vale's feedback
-- [ ] We don't clear draws - NMI
+- [X] We don't clear draws - known issue and according to internet it is Windows issue
 - [ ] Vale can't figure out how to open a project - NMI
 - [ ] Vale don't like tha they can select what mic is being used
 - [ ] Don't expect the placement of stuff (UI UX) - NMI
 - [ ] Really wants drag and drop
-- [ ] And freaked out over Ctrl-Z - NMI
 - [ ] They REALLY expected That value bars were able to be clicked and dragged - NMI
-- [ ] Does it have auto save?
-- [ ] Don't like the separation of windows.thinks that should be an option - NMI
+- [ ] Don't like the separation of windows.thinks that should be an option
-- [ ] REALLY WANTS CLICK AND DRAG - NMI
+- [ ] REALLY WANTS CLICK AND DRAG
-- [ ] And vale broke the model by Ctrl-Z - NMI
 - [ ] Drag and drop files into the software

 Completed